From 'Empty' To 'Satisfied': Author Traces A Hunger That Food Can't Fix

 I'll give you an example of what it looked like for me: This is when I'm 17.
 I'm driving home from a concert with my best friend Jules, and I start the story in the car rather than in the kitchen, because an eating disorder is about so much more than food.
 An eating disorder is a way to cope with pain, or to cope with emotional needs that aren't being met.
 And I always wanted more from my friendship with Jules.
 I wanted to commune with her.
 I wanted kind of like this merger of souls.

 And I often left encounters with her feeling deflated by not getting this — and that night was no exception.
 I dropped her off.
 I turned the corner.
 Started driving home.
 And almost immediately I was chanting to myself, "I'm going to go inside.
 Hang my key.
 Go straight upstairs.
 Go inside.
 Hang my key.
 Go straight upstairs."
 Meaning that I was going to circumvent the kitchen, because if I went to the kitchen, surely I would binge.
 I pulled into my driveway, went inside, hung my key.
-But instead of going straight upstairs, I went straight into the kitchen where I started bingeing.
+But instead of going straight upstairs, I went straight into the kitchen, where I started bingeing.

 There was always a lot of ferocity in aggression in it for me, which was part of its power.
 I went to the freezer.
 I bit into a cookie, worried I chipped my tooth, but I kept going.
 The need to keep going was paramount because as long as I was bingeing, I didn't have to think.
 I didn't have to think about any loss or pain or wanting or yearning.
 That night I kept eating, like so many nights.
 I [ate] the foods that my mother bought.
 I [ate] granola with corn chips, string cheese.
 I ate until I felt uncomfortably sick.
 I went upstairs, didn't wash my face, brush my teeth, just got into bed and wanted to hide from what I'd done.